AlanCoding/editable-venvs/notes/checks-playbook.md

    - Generate encryption keys or secrets if they are not checked into the repository.
 6. **Execute the smoke test**
    - Run the minimal high-signal command (pytest module, Django check, etc.).
-   - Capture artifacts such as coverage or JUnit XML when useful for CI.
-7. **Cleanup**
-   - Stop auxiliary services with `docker compose ... down --remove-orphans` (add `--volumes` if the data should be discarded).
-   - Deactivate the virtual environment if desired.

 Populate each placeholder with concrete values from the target repository to produce a reproducible check recipe.